Tips and Activities for Visiting Utah National Parks in the Winter

 Take a visual tour through all five Utah National Parks to see the stunning landscapes you’ll see when you visit!

-Winter Weather in Utah
+Winter Weather at Utah National Parks

-Winter weather in Southern Utah is a bit milder than other parts of the state.
+All five Utah National Parks are found in the southern part of Utah.
+The winter weather in Southern Utah is a bit milder than other parts of the state.
 But of course, you will still see cooler days and chilly nights.
 You will have rainstorms as well as some snowstorms in Southern Utah throughout the winter.

 In December Southern Utah sees highs averaging around 43 degrees and dipping down around 22 degrees Fahrenheit.